Academic Integrity at UNSW

 UNSW is committed to improving and transforming lives through excellence in research, outstanding education and advancing a just society.
 Underpinning this commitment and the pursuit of knowledge at the University are the principles of academic and research integrity.
 Plagiarism involves a person using words or ideas of others and passing them off as their own or republishing their own previously submitted work and presenting it as new findings or work without referencing the earlier work.
 It undermines academic and research integrity and is not tolerated at the University.

-The UNSW Student Code provides a framework for the standard of conduct expected of UNSW students with respect to their academic integrity and behaviour.
+The UNSW Code of Conduct provides a framework for the standard of conduct expected of UNSW students with respect to their academic integrity and behaviour.
 It outlines the primary obligations of students and directs staff and students to the Code and related procedures.

 In addition, it is important that students understand that it is not permissible to buy essay/writing services from third parties as the use of such services constitutes plagiarism because it involves using the words or ideas of others and passing them off as your own.
 Nor is it permissible to sell copies of lecture or tutorial notes as students do not own the rights to this intellectual property.